 Why do Golf Courses Have Dress Codes

-By Dr. Eric Wilson, PGA Legacy Master Professional and Keiser University College of Golf Executive Director of Golf Operations
+By Dr. Eric Wilson, PGA Legacy Master Professional and Former Keiser University College of Golf Executive Director of Golf Operations

 Ever wonder why golfers wear those clothes they do?
 Well they are following the golf course dress code.
-See what’s a must and what you can get away with
+See what’s a must and what you can get away with.

 Golf has long had a dress code and etiquette that players must adhere to.
 This has been a way to keep new golfers as well as veterans of the game in line with the traditions of the game.
 Each course and golf competition has its own rules on dress code.